-BROTHER BRIAN DYBOWSKI is the President and founder of the Santa Fe Institute forSpirituality, a non-profit organization.
-He began teaching at Lewis University-Albuquerque in the Fall of 2009 after 44 years of teaching and administration at the College of Santa Fe applying his earned doctorates in Philosophy and Psychology to teach both subjects.
-Much of his written work on the the Doctors of the Church and other subjects will be found at www.sfis.org.
+BROTHER BRIAN DYBOWSKI, FSC, PhD is the President and founder of the Santa Fe Institute for Spirituality, a non-profit organization.
 Br.
-Brian’s recently published book on St. Augustine is available at http:\\thebp.site/94918.
+Brian taught for 44 years at the College of Santa Fe, and for 3 years at Lewis University in Albuquerque.
+Most of those classes applied his doctorate in Philosophy and his doctorate in Psychology.
+During summers, he used his MA in Scripture, and his MA in Spirituality to teach those subjects.
+Much of his written work on various Doctors of the Church and other subjects will be found at www.sfis.org.
+Br.
+Brian’s book on St. Augustine is available at http:\\thebp.site/94918.

 BROTHER DONALD MOUTON, FSC, STD is currently Adjunct Professor of Religion Studies at Lewis University, Albuquerque, senior religion teacher at St. Michael’s High School, former professor of Religion Studies at the College of Santa Fe and the Santa Fe University of Art and Design, and president emeritus of the College of Santa Fe.
 He earned his bachelor’s degree in Mathematics from St. Michael’s College (later known as the College of Santa Fe) and a Doctorate in Sacred Theology (STD) from the Catholic University of Paris, France.